arctic-fire-development/dapper-gcs/hardware/README.md

 The /boot partition vfat filesystem is not created correctly by the Yocto packages.
 The edison-image-edison.hddimg is about 6MB, but the partition is 32MB, with the vfat partition only created the same size as the hddimg rather than the size of the partition.

 Solution:
-- uncomment the line in /etc/fstab for partition 7 (/boot)
+- if commented, uncomment the line in /etc/fstab for partition 7 (/boot)
 - mount /boot
 - mkdir /tmp/boot
 - mv /boot/* /tmp/boot